Sleavely/call-saul/README.md

 Next, you'll need a personal access token to use Github's API.
 You can create one at https://github.com/settings/tokens

-The token can be fed to Saul in one of three ways:
+The token can be fed to Saul in two ways:

-- Make it a temporary environment variable in your terminal by running `export GITHUB_TOKEN=abc123`.
-- Create a `.env` file with the `GITHUB_TOKEN` in the directory of the _call-saul_ module.
+- Using an environment variable: `GITHUB_TOKEN=abc123`.
-- Call the CLI with the `--token` flag followed by the token.
+- Call the CLI with the `--token abc123` flag.

 ## Usage